-- elect five (5) directors who will each serve until the 2018 annual meeting of stockholders or until his or her earlier death, removal or resignation; - · ratify the appointment of Grant Thornton as our independent registered public accounting firm; and - conduct such other business as may properly come before the Annual Meeting or any adjournment thereof.
+- elect five (5) directors who will each serve until the 2020 annual meeting of stockholders or until his or her earlier death, removal or resignation; - ratify the appointment of Grant Thornton as our independent registered public accounting firm for the fiscal year ending December 31, 2019; and - conduct such other business as may properly come before the Annual Meeting or any adjournment thereof.

-Our board of directors does not know of any matters that may be acted upon at the Annual Meeting other than the matters set forth in the first two bullets listed above
+Our board of directors does not know of any matters that may be acted upon at the Annual Meeting other than the matters set forth in the first two bullets listed above.